kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Result

 You activated a LogPipeline and logs start streaming to your backend.
-To check that the pipeline is running, verify that the status of the LogPipeline in your cluster is `READY`:
+To check that the pipeline is running, wait until all status conditions of the LogPipeline in your cluster have status `True`:

 ```bash
 kubectl get logpipeline